1300 088 065

 FloodWise Property Report is based on information from the Brisbane City Council and models potential flooding risk based on the latest computer modelling.

-To get the report, fill in your property’s details including suburb, street name and number into the Brisbane City Council Website.
+To get the report, fill in your property’s details, including suburb, street name and number, on the Brisbane City Council Website.
 If you are in the Moreton Bay Region, you can also check the Moreton Bay Flood Check Report.

 Floodwise property report